phucdev/studyproject/README.md

     --target_model_path <output_dir>
 ```

+We added the option to use randomly initialized embeddings for the target model.
 If you want to get a model with randomly initialized embeddings instead, you can use the `--random_init` flag.
 For our experiments we used the small initialization method from Transformers without Tears: Improving
     the Normalization of Self-Attention - Nguyen, T. & Salazar, J. (2010), using a normal distribution.